Kim So-hyun: 2017–2020: Adult roles and career fluctuations

-2019–present: Regaining acting acclaim

-By early-2019, Kim So-hyun, Kim Hee-chul and Shin Dong-yup were selected for two consecutive years as the MCs for the Seoul Music Awards, hosting the 28th ceremony.
-She held her second fan meeting Sso.Affirmation.Happiness: Kim So Hyun's Little & Indeed, Happiness in Korea, ahead of her birthday with an attendance of 300 people.
-On June 29, she also held her first-anniversary fan meeting in Tokyo, Japan.
+By early-2019, Kim, Kim Hee-chul and Shin Dong-yup were selected for two consecutive years as the hosts for the Seoul Music Awards, hosting the 28th ceremony.
 Kim played the lead role in Netflix's original production Love Alarm, based on the popular webtoon of the same name.
 Kim explained her character is experiencing the emotion of love for the first time, and it reminded of herself.
 She decided to tap into those feelings as she wanted to portray a living and breathing character with Jo-jo.
 Kim Yoo-jin of Exsports News said that Kim showed a high sync rate and a "rich and stable" acting performance in the series.
 Forbes's Joan MacDonald said that Kim fit well with the character Jojo.
 Further, the Netflix series was ranked the platform's 8th most loved work in South Korea in 2019.

-The same year, she was cast alongside Jang Dong-yoon in a romantic comedy drama set in the Joseon dynasty, The Tale of Nokdu as a clumsy and hot-tempered Kisaeng trainee.
+The same year, she was cast alongside Jang Dong-yoon in a romantic comedy drama set in the Joseon period, The Tale of Nokdu as a clumsy and hot-tempered Kisaeng trainee.
 Chon Kye-young and Hye Jin-yang, the author of both webtoons named Kim as their first choice in casting the leading woman.
 Shin Ji-won of Hankyung said that Kim So-hyun's character was able to mesmerize the viewers because Kim blended well with her character.
 Jang Dong-yoon stated, "I was convinced that there would be no better actress to play Dong Joo other than So-hyun, I was very grateful to have met my best partner in her."
 The pair were donned the nickname "Manhwa tearing" chemistry by the viewers for capturing everything from laughter to excitement and adding their colours to the original characters.
 Her role as Dong Joo earned her the Excellence Award at the year end KBS Drama Awards.
 The series was the 10th most talked primetime Korean dramas aired in 2019.

-On October 1, an official statement from Kakao M revealed that Kim received 815 shares (about 100 million won) of it to resolve issue rights to strengthen solidarity with affiliates and entertainers.
+On 1 October, an official statement from Kakao M revealed that Kim received 815 shares (about 100 million won) of it to resolve issue rights to strengthen solidarity with affiliates and entertainers.
 Kim is one of many Kakao M-affiliated artists who received stocks from the company, which, according to reports, is preparing to rejoin Korea Exchange through a re-IPO.
-On October 29, Netflix confirmed that Kim would reprise her role as Kim Jo-jo in the second season of the drama series Love Alarm.
+On 29 October, Netflix confirmed that Kim would reprise her role as Kim Jo-jo in the second season of the drama series Love Alarm.